Ministry of Railways (Turkmenistan): Turkmenistan

 On February 4, 1997, the State Railway of Turkmenistan was renamed into the Railways Directorate Turkmendemiryollary.

 The Railways Directorate was reorganized into the Ministry of Railways (Türkmenistanyň Demir ýol ulaglary ministrligi) in September 2003 by decree of President Saparmurad Niyazov.

 In 2017, construction was completed of a new rail bridge over the Amu Darya, replacing a bridge built in 1905.

 The Ministry of Railways was reduced in status 29 January 2019 to an agency of the Ministry of Industry and Communications (in turn later reformed into the Ministry of Industry and Construction).
+It was restored to ministry status on 11 July 2025 by presidential decree.